EastCoastProduct/super-admin-skeleton/README.md

 All forms should follow predefined functionalities and flow described here.
 All forms fields should be called the same name as the name under which API expects POST parameters.
 This way we enable an easier flow of field values from components through asynchronous actions and making it easier to parse data before and after making the request.
 Each field can be validated and it's validation errors are displayed beneath given input.
 Those errors are shown only in a case that certain input is not active and it has been touched at some point.
 Form submission button is never disabled and allows users to click at any point enabling validation to take place and show errors without doing any request.

 If forms are valid and the request has been made we should show appropriate spinners and disable submit button in the process.
 When we get the response from the API, spinners should disappear and the button should be enabled again.
 In a case of a successful request, we could optionally show success message which gets removed in case of form resubmission.
 In a case of failed request, we need to create Redux Form's SubmissionError object out of error object returned by a response.
-That object will construct generic error message that gets shown beneath form and is directly connected to the form as whole and it also constructs error for each field in case API has created one.
+That object will construct generic error message that gets shown beneath form and is directly connected to the form as a whole and it also constructs error for each field in case API has created one.
 These errors get removed in the same way as validation errors do and generic form error disappears if form gets touched.

+## STYLES

+Styling is done using Aphrodite module.
+This is a library that allows writing styles with JS and style each component separately.
+Each style for each component is held in the same directory.
+Some reusable styles are held inside *src/styles* folder in mixins file.
+Also, we are holding all colors, fonts, sizes, etc. in variables file.
+From here we can import any of these variables and mixins to any of our component styling files and reuse same rules and definitions.
+Aphrodite inserts style tag in the head of HTML page asynchronously after HTML gets generated.
+This makes all CSS pseudo-elements workable and no bad JS fixes are needed.

+To insert default styles like *normalize.css* and resets we need to use something other than Aphrodite.
+In this case, we have PostCss loader and some other modules (postcss-js, autoprefixer...) wrapped together to parse default styles that are held inside *src/styles* folder.
+We have configured to parse *default.base.styles.js* file to CSS and insert it along with *normalize.css* into style tag held inside head tag.
+All of this is configured through Webpack.

 ## TESTS